she0930she/travel-advisor/README.md

-# This is a trip advisor app
+# This is a travel advisor app

 for this app running
 1. add google api key in {